-- 8. Students must adhere to the agreed absence reporting procedure (set out below). - 9.
+- 7. Where all sessions in one school day relate to only one module, a student absent on that day would accrue one absence mark only. - Students must adhere to the agreed absence reporting procedure (set out below). - 9.
 In instances of unavoidable unplanned absence or illness, students will be marked absent regardless of whether or not they have notified the School. - 10.
 Students who arrive after a class/rehearsal/technical construction session has started will be marked as absent and may not be permitted to participate in the class.
 This decision is at the discretion of the course tutor/activity leader.
 If not permitted to participate, students may be required to observe the class, subject to health and safety considerations.